-Opposition Candidate Is Declared Victor in Sierra Leone's Election - New York Times — Nigeria Today
+Bio Baada wins Sierra Leone presidential election - Daily Post Nigeria — Nigeria Today

 |

-Opposition candidate Julius Maada Bio wins Sierra Leone presidential runoff (Official)
+Bio Baada wins Sierra Leone presidential election

+The opposition party's candidate, Rtd Brig Julius Madaa Bio of the Sierra Leone Peoples Party (SLPP) has been declared the winner of the March 31 Sierra Leone Presidential run-off election.
+According to the result announced by the Sierra Leone's …

-Former soldier Bio wins Sierra Leone presidential vote
+BREAKING: Bio Baada wins Sierra Leone presidential election

 Do you have something awesome to share with the world?
 Click here to share